Digital apprentice steps up during cyber-attacks

 The apprenticeship levy - please share your thoughts

-In this short film, we asked digital apprentices to share the best thing about their apprenticeship so far.
+In this short film, we asked digital apprentices to share what they've learnt during their apprenticeship.
 They all work in different jobs for different big-name companies, but they've all loved the experience and how transformative it has been.

 Taking your first steps on the career ladder can be hard but an apprenticeship can be a great kick-start to your digital career.
 With over 90% of apprentices staying in jobs after they've completed their training, apprenticeships are a great way to learn new, relevant skills while you earn a salary.
 Whether you're interested in networks, cyber security, software development or digital marketing, there is an apprenticeship out there to suit you.